-Their story begins in Auckland in 1983, when Johnny Pierce (bass), Grant Fell (guitar) and Bevan Sweeney (drums) hooked up with a Westie kid called Chris Matthews (vocals, guitar) to form the dark, roaring Children's Hour.
+Their story begins in Auckland in late 1982, when Johnny Pierce (bass), Grant Fell (guitar) and Bevan Sweeney (drums) hooked up with a Westie kid called Chris Matthews (vocals, guitar) to form the dark, roaring Children's Hour.

 That TKP line-up recorded the spare, experimental EP 5 By Four before Matthews and Pierce began working with Michael Lawry, whose focus was on found sounds and early sampling techniques.
-They practised in a disused charm school in the rundown arcade that housed His Majesty's Theatre and debuted as International Headless Chickens at the Maidment Theatre, as part of a multimedia performance event called The Nitpicker's Picnic.
+Coming together in early 1985, they practised in a disused charm school in the rundown arcade that housed His Majesty's Theatre and debuted as International Headless Chickens at the Maidment Theatre, as part of a multimedia performance event called The Nitpicker's Picnic.
 They were a long way from the pubs now.

 There followed a self-titled mini-album, recorded at 95bFM (where Lawry was fulfilling a Community Service sentence), that still sounds as strange, unexpected and full of dark humour now as it did then.

 Then, in August 1986, Pierce took his own life.
 His death shook the close community of which he was part and left the Headless Chickens without their bass player and marshaling force (he had always been the "Minister of Finance" in his bands).
 Fell, just back from Australia, picked up both roles and was henceforth effectively the band's manager.
-Not long after, the willowy Rupert E. Taylor, formerly of Bird Nest Roys, arrived as a second vocalist and Sweeney joined his former Children's Hour bandmates on drums.
+Not long after, the willowy Rupert E. Taylor, formerly of Bird Nest Roys, arrived as a second vocalist.

 1987 brought an event that was both a blessing and a curse.
 The Headless Chickens won the Rheineck Rock Award, an artist development prize its sponsors had expected to go to someone a little more mainstream.

 This was the sound of a band alert to the world of drum machines and samplers.